jitendra3618/E-COM-API/README.md

 Contributions are welcome!
 Please feel free to open issues or pull requests.

 <h1>License</h1>
-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-Feel free to customize this README according to your project's specific needs and preferences.
-Make sure to replace placeholders like your-username with actual values.